 - Release your grip every 10-15 minutes.

 - Try padding out items such as pens, toothbrushes or cutlery using foam tubing or thicker handled products.
-Click here to see our easy grip cutlery set.
+Click here to see the easy grip cutlery set.

-- Rest books on a table, book rest or large pillow - Click here to view our book seat.
+- Rest books on a table, book rest or large pillow - Click here to view a book seat.

 - Use a chopping board with spikes to secure vegetables.

-- Use a tea towel or non-slip matting to stop mixing bowls slipping - Click here to view our infinity mat.
+- Use a tea towel or non-slip matting to stop mixing bowls slipping.

-- Use levers on taps and key turners on keys - Click here to view our tap turners and click here to view one of our key turners.
+- Use levers on taps and key turners on keys - Click here to view tap turners and click here to view key turners.